This page consists of the procedure to secure a RESTful service with 2-legged OAuth using WSO2 Identity Server and WSO2 ESB.

 - Download sample OAuth client source code from following SVN location:

-- Login using your preferred ID and add the Jars in the
+- Open the sample client project with your preferred IDE and add the Jars in the <

 - Go to the ESB Management Console by entering the following your browser: